 While experiences as rewards help improve engagement, employers can amplify this effect by adding a team element.

-Allowing employees to attend these leisure activities together will inevitably improve their sense of teamwork – a key aspect of engagement.
+Allowing employees to attend these leisure activities together will inevitably improve their sense of teamwork – a key aspect of the engagement.

 6. Social Media enhances the impact of experiences